woodenconsulting/react-js-diagrams/README.md

 Because its vastly better to render nodes as standard HTML so that we can embed input controls and not have to deal with the complexities of trying to get SVG to work like we want it to.
 I also created this primarily to embed into enterprise applications where the nodes themselves are highly interactive with buttons and other controls that cave when I try to use SVG.

-#### Why Typescript?

-Because it can transpile into any level of ECMA Script, and the library got really complicated, so I ported it to Typescript to accommodate the heavy architectural changes I was starting to make. <3 Type Script

-#### Why is there no JSX?

-Because most of the library is 95% all logic anyway, and I construct very complex DOM elements with many dynamic properties.
-JSX
-Would just get in the way, and I personally hate JSX for a multitude of reasons anyway.

 #### How do I make my own elements?